KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 Then, SSD adds an extra prior box for aspect ratio of 1:1, as:
 ![Alt text](figs/s_bb.png?raw=true "1 Square Bounding Box")

 Therefore, we can have at most 6 bounding boxes in total with different aspect ratios.
-For layers with only 4 bounding boxes, 1/3 and 3 are omitted.

 Note: YOLO uses k-means clustering on the training dataset to determine those default boundary boxes.